Cuspidal quintics and surfaces with $p_g=0,$ $K^2=3$ and 5-torsion

+This suggests that quintic surfaces with more than $17$ cusps could exist.
+The problem of constructing surfaces with many cusps has been addressed by Barth and Rams (\cite{BaRa1}, \cite{BaRa2}).
+The difficulty in finding new examples increases with the number of cusps.
+Quintic surfaces with $n\geq 18$ cusps could provide interesting examples of surfaces with non-birational canonical map (see e.g. \cite{Ta2}).

-In Section \ref{s2} we review the Van der Geer-Zagier's quintic surface.
+The paper is organized as follows.
+In Section \ref{s2} we review the Van der Geer--Zagier quintic surface.
 Then we explain the main steps of the construction of our quintic.
+In section \ref{s4} we prove the $3$-divisibility of the $15$ cusps of our surface.
+Then we compute the equation of the quintic threefold and finally Section \ref{s6} explains the computation of the quintic surfaces with more than $15$ cusps.

 We use the Computational Algebra System Magma \cite{BoCaPl} to perform the computations.
 The corresponding input code lines are given in the Appendix (a file containing the output lines is available on the author's webpage).
-In section \ref{s4} we prove the $3$-divisibility of the $15$ cusps of our surface.

 {\bf Notation}

 We work over the complex numbers.
 All varieties are assumed to be projective algebraic.
 A $(-n)$-curve on a surface is a curve isomorphic to $\m P^1$ with self-intersection $-n.$ Linear equivalence of divisors is denoted by $\equiv.$ The rest of the notation is standard in Algebraic Geometry.\\